-Here is a selection of Seeds for Education projects at schools and parks.
+Here is a selection of past Seeds for Education youth projects at schools and parks.

 What Do 55 High School Students and 800 Native Plants Have in Common?
 When Dave Seis, biology teacher at Barron Area Senior High School, in Barron, Wisconsin, was assigned the students in Advanced Biology, he knew exactly how to get them excited.
 Four years previously, Dave had taken a three-week program with the UW-Arboretum’s Earth Partnership for Schools, in which he learned from start to finish how to conduct a prairie restoration.
 Now he planned to involve his 55 students in every aspect of the same kind of restoration project on their school grounds.